heisenware/vrpc-js/examples/02-client/README.md

-# Example - "Remote conversation at the bar"
+# "At the bar" - The client

-In the `C++ Agent` and `Node.js Agent` example we prepared some code that represents a bar.
+Right above we prepared some code that represents a bar.
 This code includes language features like classes, static functions, asynchronous functions, callbacks, and exceptions.

 Let's see how VRPC handles all these cases and how it feels to use the bar remotely...

-> **NOTE**
->
+## Prerequisites

 > In order to follow this example from scratch, make sure you ran through the
-> *NodeAgent* example and have the agent online.
+> _NodeAgent_ example and have the agent online.
 >
 > Once done, start with a new
 > directory (e.g. `vrpc-node-client-example`), cd into it and run: